Your money-making expert. Financial journalist, TV and radio personality.

 Holding investments in multiple countries can be another effective strategy for diversification.
 If you own international shares you won’t be overly dependent on the performance of a particular country.

-This can be particularly useful if one country suffers from unexpected political turmoil!
+This can be useful if you’re worried about a specific country suffering from political or economic uncertainty.

 ‘Don’t put all your eggs in one basket.’
 It’s an adage that applies perfectly to investing.
 Putting your faith in a single asset class, sector, country, or type of stock is a risky strategy.
 For many investors, it’s probably unnecessary too.